AndyNortrup/AndyNortrup.github.io/_posts/2020-01-02-onewheel-pint-review.md

 ### Be prepared for questions

 This is absolutely a conversation starter, I get asked about it on the bus, in the bike lanes, around the office, random people on the street.
 It's different and it stands out.
-People witll have questions about how it rides and how safe you feel (wear a helmet, I should probably have wrist guards).
+People will have questions about how it rides and how safe you feel (wear a helmet, I should probably have wrist guards).

 ## Navigating the city

-### Bikelanes, sharerows, and sidewalks
+### Bike-lanes, sharerows, and sidewalks

 I'm a cyclist much more than I am a skateboarder.
 To be perfectly honest, if I had my preferences, I would probably ride my bike to work every day rather than take a car, a bus and OneWheel.
 I'm familiar with the downtown bike lanes, and am generally comfortable riding my bike in most traffic conditions.